-The boy, with his small body against the worn back of the chair, swung his legs in midair so that his shoes clicked together.
+The boy, with his small body against the worn back of the chair, swung his legs in midair so that his shoes clapped together.
 He spoke to Hal’s whiskery chin.
 “My mama says you’re here because you’re angry.
 Or because you’re lonely.”

 The breeze blew a tuft of what remained of the man’s hair up and away from his crinkled forehead.
 “I’m not angry,” he said.
 “I had a family once.”

 “My wife died.
-My children went their own way.
+My children went their own ways.
 Nothing special or romantic.
 Now I’m an old man.”
 A pause, as the boy’s eyes followed a gnat that wound around the man’s feet.
 Hal had spent many blissful years loving that woman he met at the hospital.
 She was much too bright for him, with frenetic, short locks of dark hair.
 Their home incubated young love, a cat, many houseplants, and eventually two sons.

 “Do you see your kids?”
-Sam asked.

 “They send me Hallmark cards.”
-Since his sons left, one to the West Coast seeking those seams of new money and the other to the Gulf to build his own church, Hal had lived in his building.
+Since his sons left, one to the West Coast seeking those seams of new money and the other to the Gulf to build his own church, Hal had lived in this building.
 He kept his apartment clean.
 He grunted appropriately at his neighbors when he encountered them.
 And so time had passed, and routine had assumed the place of companionship.

 “What would you do?
 I mean, if you were down there with them?”
 Sam asked.

 The man peered at the streets he had watched now for years.
-Little patches of defiant green manifested themselves in the tops of few trees.
+Little patches of defiant green manifested themselves in the tops of a few trees.
 Over the years, the streets had become crowded.
 Businesses came and went as people passed their windows once in the morning and once in the evening and again the next day.
 The whole of the gray city writhed between the immovable buildings that held it together.
 As the streets had changed, so the incessant sun on his face had caused his eyebrows to descend over his almond eyes and almost to obscure them entirely.